 Buffer is a social media management tool especially popular among freelancers and small businesses.
-The price is attractive — starting at $6 per month per channel, leading many realtors to think: "Maybe instead of paying 249 ₪ for BuzzPost, I can work with Buffer for $6?"
+The price sounds attractive — starting at $6 per month per channel, leading some realtors to think: "Maybe instead of paying 249 ₪ for BuzzPost, I can work with Buffer for $6?"
 In this article we'll explain why Buffer is not the right tool for an Israeli real estate agent — and the reason is the same as why Hootsuite doesn't fit.

 What is Buffer?